 In addition to our policy work, our advisory team supports local and state governments in developing their fair housing plans.
-We provided input to HUD on the AFFH Assessment Tool that grantees will use to complete a fair housing plan and we’re working with our partners at ICF and Abt Associates to assist HUD in developing a strategy for implementation of the proposed AFFH rule.
+We provided input to the U.S. Housing and Urban Development (HUD) on the Affirmatively Furthering Fair Housing (AFFH) Assessment Tool that grantees will use to complete a fair housing plan, and together with our partners at ICF and Abt Associates, assisted HUD in developing a strategy for implementation of the proposed AFFH rule.

 Issue Background